Memory System

 Managing Memory

-When auto_retro is enabled, a retrospective runs automatically after each sprint review gate passes.
+When auto_retro is enabled, a retrospective runs automatically after each review gate passes.

 How Retrospectives Work